Locket d'Lourdes Necklace

 People of faith still undertake pilgrimages as a way of deepening their religious devotion, seeking miracles, spiritual healing, forgiveness, or for the journey itself.
 The experience is not solely about reaching the end, it is about what is endured, enjoyed, and learned along the way.

-All of Trésors Bleu are pre-packaged for gifting.
+All of Trésors Bleu are pre-packaged for gifting, and shipping is free within the U.S.